 Why cultural due diligence gets overlooked

-The purpose of cultural due diligence
+The purpose of M&A cultural due diligence

 How to perform cultural due diligence

-At a high-level, you’ll want to evaluate:
+At a high level, you’ll want to evaluate:

 - Communication and language: Analyze communication styles and language barriers, if any, to ensure effective collaboration and understanding among teams.